Singapore on a Budget: 6 Free Things to Do

+When it comes to the coolest free activities in Singapore, a trip to Haji Lane is a must.
 Not all that long ago, Haji Lane was nothing more than a row of abandoned shop houses, but luckily Singapore’s creative minds came together and gave this little lane a funky makeover.
-With its hip boutiques, colorful buildings and hipster attitude, Haji Lane is kind of like the anti-Orchard Road.
+With its hip boutiques, colorful buildings, and hipster attitude, Haji Lane is kind of like the anti-Orchard Road.

-Located in the Kampong Glam neighborhood, this narrow back alley is now a haven for trendy designers, creative artists and forward-thinking entrepreneurs.
-It is lined with tchotchke-filled boutiques, progressive design studios and Middle Eastern cafés and is definitely the ‘it’ place to be in Singapore.
+Located in the Kampong Glam neighborhood, this narrow back alley is now a haven for trendy designers, creative artists, and forward-thinking restauranteurs and entrepreneurs.
+It is lined with tchotchke-filled boutiques, progressive design studios, chic bars, and international restaurants and is definitely the ‘it’ place to be in Singapore.

+Chinatown is one of my favorite areas of Singapore.
 The Chinese are actually the largest ethnic group in Singapore and they have a long and fascinating history in the country.
-It’s kind of crazy to think that in the 1800s this place was home to indentured Chinese servants and an abundance of opium dens – definitely a far cry from contemporary Singapore!
+Walking around today, it’s kind of crazy to think that in the 1800s this place was home to indentured Chinese servants and an abundance of opium dens – definitely a far cry from contemporary Singapore!

 Chinatown also boasts some sprawling (and famous) hawker centers that are packed with cheap food stalls where it’s possible to fill up for a couple of dollars – not bad for ultra-expensive Singapore!

-I became obsessed with the idea of visiting Supertree Grove after reading this post by Silvia over at Heart My Backpack.
-I’d always wondered what it feels like to be in a real life fantasy world – now I know!
+I’d always wondered what it feels like to be in a real-life fantasy world – now I know!
 Having the chance to frolic in a grove of giant, trippy trees was pretty much the coolest thing ever.
 And it’s super bizarre to me that this psychedelic art installation is located in such a “sterile” city.

 The actual grove is made up of 12 giant, super-psychedelic “trees” – though there are 18 in total scattered around the gardens – that range from 25-50 meters in height.
 The structures are covered with over 200 species of orchids, ferns and tropical flowers, making them even cooler to look at.
-Seriously, my neck hurt from all the craning I was doing.
 My only regret was not seeing the trees at night because they look especially cool all lit up.
-Next time for sure!

-For $5 SIN it’s possible to walk along the OCBC Skyway, a narrow bridge that connects the trees.
-I opted not to do this but it did look pretty awesome.
+For $14 SIN (for adult non-residents) it’s possible to walk along the OCBC Skyway, a narrow bridge that connects the trees.
+I opted not to do this but it did look pretty awesome!

 Food aside, I highly recommend taking some time to explore Little India.
 Singapore actually has a sizable Indian population and I personally found it very interesting to see just how different Little India is compared to anywhere else in Singapore; it honestly feels like a different country.

 Things like jaywalking and smoking cigarettes in public, all outlawed in Singapore and strictly adhered to everywhere in the city, seemed like they were perfectly acceptable in Little India.
 I was actually shocked to see massive amounts of people darting across the roads, blatantly jaywalking.
-I honestly half expected to be arrested, and promptly deported, when I followed suit, but luckily that didn’t happen.
-Little India definitely seems to march to its own beat – and I liked it.
+Little India definitely seems to march to its own beat – and I love it.

-Little India was perfectly chaotic.
+Little India is perfectly chaotic.
 It is made up of Technicolor Hindu temples and cool old buildings.
-Colorful and fragrant garlands – assembled from white Jasmine, red chrysanthemums and green hemp leaves – hung in street stands and colorful Indian desserts were stacked in restaurant windows.
+Colorful and fragrant garlands – assembled from white Jasmine, red chrysanthemums, and green hemp leaves – hung in street stands and colorful Indian desserts were stacked in restaurant windows.

 One of the many things that I like about Singapore is that the city is easily navigable given its relatively small size and easy-to-use (and cheap!)
 MRT system.
 It is amazing that in two days’ time I was able to explore so much of the city and experience some of its many different sides, from watching Hindu ceremonies in Little India to glimpsing funky street art on Haji Lane to wondering around one of the trippiest art installations in the world.